meta-quick/serviceman/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    help       Print this message or the help of the given subcommand(s) install
+    help         Print this message or the help of the given subcommand(s) install      Install an executable as service
-    remove
+    remove   Remove  service
-    start
+    start        Start service
-    stop
+    stop        Stop service